How much does the Master of Science in Cybersecurity cost? Do both tracks cost the same?

 Applications for our class entering in fall 2021 have no application fee.

-Do you have financial aid available?
+Do you have scholarships available?

 I'm a college senior and don't graduate until the May before the program's fall start date.
 Can I still apply?